AbhishekTungala/Snack-Game/README.md

 **Languages:** HTML,CSS,JS

-This is a classic snack game.
+This is a classic PC snack game.